 - Add the Spices: Add garlic and ginger to the pot with the chicken.
 Cook, stirring on occasion until the garlic is just beginning to turn golden (2-3 minutes).
 Add curry paste and cook for 1 minute more, stirring constantly.

 - Make the Soup: Add broth, bell pepper, mushrooms, asparagus, and gluten-free soy sauce.
-Allow to simmer for 5 minutes or until the asparagus begins to soften, then add coconut milk and rice noodles.
-Return to simmer for 5-7 minutes until the noodles are al dente.
+Allow to simmer for 5 minutes or until the asparagus begins to soften.
+Then add coconut milk and rice noodles.
+Return to a simmer for 5-7 minutes until the noodles are al dente.
 Remove from heat.

-- Add your Toppings: Serve warm with desired toppings.
+- Add your Toppings: Serve warm with your desired toppings.

 Notes